hun-ah/basic-calculator/README.md

 # Basic Calculator

-This is my first ever project using JavaScript to create a simple app.
+This is my first project using JavaScript to create a simple app.
 This calculator handles basic operations only.

 **You can check it out here:** [simple calculator](https://simple-calculator-hwm.netlify.app)